 It wasn't long, however, before Del Rosso began to suspect that he wasn't quite as close doctrinally to the Apostolic Church as he had originally thought.
-Denominational leaders began insisting that Del Rosso's ministry include a strong emphasis on what they affirmed were two valid gifts of the Spirit: directly-revealed prophecy and glossolalia (speaking in unknown tongues).
-Sanctification -- a key word for Del Rosso -- was for them an experience separate from the baptism with the Holy Spirit.
+Denominational leaders began insisting that Del Rosso's ministry include a strong emphasis on what they affirmed were two valid gifts of the Spirit: directly-revealed prophecies and glossolalia (speaking in unknown tongues).
+Sanctification -- a key word for Del Rosso -- was, for the Apostolic Church, an experience separate from the baptism with the Holy Spirit.
 This did not exactly square with what Del Rosso believed to be a scripturally balanced doctrine of the work of the Holy Spirit.

 At the end of three years, an Englishman named Evans traveled to Italy to straighten out this Italian preacher.
 Evans was one of the Apostolic Church's recognized "prophets" and he told Del Rosso he had a direct word from the Lord for him.
-In the Apostolic Church it was strictly forbidden to challenge the word of a church prophet, but Del Rosso broke that rule.
+In the Apostolic Church, it was strictly forbidden to challenge the word of a church prophet, but Del Rosso broke that rule.
 And so out "under the stars" again he went.
 Not long afterward, Del Rosso's friend Pio Boccini followed him out of the Apostolic Church.
-Pio too felt the tongues-speaking practices of that particular denomination was unscriptural.
+Pio also felt that the tongues-speaking practices of that particular denomination were unscriptural.

-When Del Rosso split with the Baptists doctrinally, there wasn't a rupture of friendship.
-There wasn't any such rupture this time either with Del Rosso being remembered as "a strong preacher with a clear message."
-At the 50th anniversary celebration of the founding of the Apostolic Church in Italy, Alfredo Del Rosso was invited to Grossetto to be one of the featured speakers.
+When Del Rosso split with the Baptists doctrinally, there was not a rupture of friendship.
+This time, there was not any rupture of relationship either, with Del Rosso being remembered as "a strong preacher with a clear message."
+At the 50th anniversary celebration of the founding of the Apostolic Church in Italy, Alfredo Del Rosso was invited to Grosseto to be one of the featured speakers.

 Most of Del Rosso's traveling was done by train.
 Thieves and robbers were not unheard of during night travel on European trains.
 So Del Rosso would divide his money up into all of his pockets saying, "Well, if I get robbed, I'll let them have everything in this pocket.
 But then I'll have three or four pockets left for myself."

 War clouds had begun gathering in Europe in October of 1935 with the invasion of Ethiopia by Mussolini, an invasion supported by his new ally, the Roman Catholic Church.
 The following year Mussolini sent some Italian troops to fight on the side of General Franco in the Spanish Civil War.
 On Good Friday of 1939, piqued at Hitler for not having forewarned him about the German invasion of Czechoslovakia, Mussolini seized Albania.
-Alarmed at the two European dictators' expansionist actions, American president Franklin Roosevelt appealed directly to both of them.
+Alarmed at the two European dictators' expansionist actions, U.S. President Franklin Roosevelt appealed directly to both of them.
 Mussolini responded that "a virile people have a right to empire."
-On September 1, Hitler attacked Poland and World War II was on.
+On September 1, Hitler attacked Poland. and World War 2 was on.